1

 Why Work for Interim HealthCare?

 Founded in 1966, Interim HealthCare is the nation’s first home care company and a leading employer of Home Health Medical Social Workers (MSWs).
 Operating through 300+ offices, our commitment to you is expressed through a family-oriented culture that values and appreciates social workers, and a passion to put patients first.
-Join a nationwide network of MSWs who are making a significant impact in the lives of others through the home-based, social services they provide.
+Join a nationwide network of MSWs who are making a significant impact in the lives of others through the in house, social services they provide.

 Interim HealthCare is an equal opportunity employer that is committed to diversity and inclusion in the workplace.
 We prohibit discrimination and harassment of any kind based on race, color, sex, religion, sexual orientation, national origin, disability, genetic information, pregnancy, or any other protected characteristic as outlined by federal, state, or local laws.